🎧 No time to read? Hit play and listen to this blog post in Joshua’s voice.

 There’s in fact an intricate process called translation project management that takes place at the back offices of Student Services, Special Education, Communications, and ELD/ELL/ELA/MLED departments; a process that requires a separate skill set.

-Translation Management Best Practices for School Districts is a three-part series on how to navigate the different translation management processes in educational settings.
+Managing Your School District Translation Department is a three-part series on how to navigate the different translation management processes in educational settings.
 We’d like to see this topic come to light at translation conferences as it would bring important strategies to many.

 Our goal is to share translation management best practices so decision-makers can optimize and innovate within their in-house translation departments.